-When you are in charge ofa laboratory that is in the market for new casework, you will soon find there are several options that can be used for construction.
-There are affordable options as well as high-end upgrades, each offering certain features that are beneficial to lab types.
+When you oversee a laboratory that is in the market for new casework, you will soon find there are several options of materials that can be used for the cabinet construction.
+There are affordable options as well as high-end upgrades, each offering certain features that are beneficial to different lab types.
 Certain factors need to be considered when deciding on the material type for casework, from the temperature resistance to being nonabsorbent, etc. Learn more about lab casework types below to determine which material will work best for you.

 A popular material type for lab casework is steel.
-This material type offers high performance and is more experience when compared to other materials.
+This material type offers high performance and is slightly more expensive when compared to other materials.
 Steel is durable, customizable, versatile, easy to clean and looks great.
-However, installationmight be too expensive for some labs.
-Despite the cost, steel is often looked at as an investment for casework as the material will last for many years providing a strong and durable option for any type of lab.
+However, installation might be too expensive for some labs.
+Despite the cost, steel is often looked at as an investment for casework as the material will last for many years providing a strong and lasting option for any type of lab.

-While wood is adurable option, there will be chemicals that you may use during experiments or projects that spillage would damage the wood’s surface.
-The type of chemicals or substances you will be using should be considered when determining if the woodis a good material choice for your casework needs.
+While wood is a durable option, there will be chemicals that you may use during experiments or projects that spillage would damage the wood’s surface.
+The type of chemicals or substances you will be using should be considered when determining if wood remains a good material choice for your casework needs.
 Investing in wood casework only to see the material damaged is a waste of time and money.